Complex Server Action for onSubmit()

 <form>

-example above is what you're trying to achieve with server actions?exactly!
+example above is what you're trying to achieve with server actions?and the POST to

 https://test.authorize.net/payment/payment